n4gyl4j0s/ginger/README.md

-files | list all available files in repository usernames | list all valid usernames userroles | list all valid usernames and valid roles shell | upload a reverse shell version | show Pentaho Version
+files | list all available files in repository usernames | list all valid usernames userroles | list all valid usernames and valid roles shell | execute OS command on the vulnerable system version | show Pentaho Version

 # Warning!